hexdoc-dev/hexdoc-mod-template/README.md

 ### Why should I publish my plugin to PyPI?

-* It allows other hexdoc plugins to use content from your mod.
-  * [hexdoc-hexcasting](https://pypi.org/project/hexdoc-hexcasting/) and [hexdoc-minecraft](https://pypi.org/project/hexdoc-minecraft/) are two hexdoc plugins that your web book already depends on.
+The main reason is to allow other hexdoc plugins to use content from your mod. [hexdoc-hexcasting](https://pypi.org/project/hexdoc-hexcasting/) and [hexdoc-minecraft](https://pypi.org/project/hexdoc-minecraft/) are two hexdoc plugins that your web book already depends on.
-* Publishing to PyPI is **mandatory** if you want your mod to be supported by [HexBug](https://github.com/object-Object/HexBug), [hexdoc-lsp](https://github.com/hexdoc-dev/hexdoc-lsp), and/or [vscode-hex-casting](https://github.com/object-Object/vscode-hex-casting).